 The Faculty Center moved to a large office space in the new Classroom-1 building and made its mark early with enthusiastic attendance at workshops and the annual Summer and Winter Institutes (now called Summer and Winter Conferences).

 Karen succumbed to a sudden illness not long after.
 Veteran faculty member Ida Cook was interim director while a national search was conducted.
 In 2002, Alison Morrison-Shetlar became the new director.
 In 2006, Alison added Dean of Undergraduate Studies to her duties, and Tace Crouse served as interim director from 2008-2010.
+Melody Bowdon has served as director since July of 2010.
 The current staff of the Faculty Center can be seen on this page.